 The goal is to help women rebuild their body awareness, to teach them that they have choices for their bodies, to allow them to make the right choice for them and to encourage them to feel safe in their own bodies.

 We would be failing these individuals if we did not see how movement or lack of movement can be impacted by past or present experiences.

 The body is wise.
 It never lies.

-The Women Project aims to use Trauma Sensitive Resistance Training and Embodied Movement classes informed by Somatic Experiencing and Trauma Research to enable disadvantaged and vulnerable women to foster resilience, to encourage an increased sense of urgency and empowerment, to cultivate a healthy nervous system and to facilitate positive connections to self and others.
+The Women Project aims to use Trauma Informed Strength Training, Trauma Informed Yoga and Embodied Movement classes informed by Somatic Experiencing and evidence-based Trauma Research to enable participants in our programs to foster resilience, to encourage an increased sense of urgency and empowerment, to cultivate a healthy nervous system and to facilitate positive connections to self and others.

 The body informs the mind.

 the body is the shore on the ocean of being.